Haard-Shah/Self-Driving-Car-Deep-Learning/README.md

 # Self-Driving-Car-Deep-Learning
-Creating and testing Nvidia's End-to-End CNN model agains traditional computer vision practices to compare performace difference and generalisation of the models.
+Creating and testing Nvidia's End-to-End CNN model agains traditional computer vision practices to compare performace differences and generalisation of the models.

+# Results
+The Deep Learning based on the Nvidia's End-to-End CNN model performed the best out of the three algorithm's tested achieving a 96% accuracy score on validation set.
+The models learned to generalised enough to drive on roads with lane markings as well.